jacksands/alien-deep-down/README.md

 Share Media  -  The best way to show media to your players!
 <br>
 <br>
-Token Variant Art  -  sIt takes time to configure, but helps with tokens that have multiple images, which is great for immersion.
+Token Variant Art  -  This takes time to configure, but helps with tokens that have multiple images, which is great for immersion.
 <br>
 <br>
 <br>